-She has a background of specialism in immigration and refugee law and has acted in a substantial number of judicial review claims in the High Court and Court of Appeal.
-Anita has been representing vulnerable adults and children in forced marriage cases for many years and has participated in a number of seminars and committees within this field to promote awareness and address recent developments.
+Anita also has undertaken cases in the Court of Protection and has a background of specialism in immigration and refugee law and has acted in a substantial number of judicial review claims in the High Court and Court of Appeal.
+Anita has been representing vulnerable adults and children in honour based violence and forced marriage cases for many years and has participated in a number of seminars and committees within this field to promote awareness and address recent developments.

 Anita is an advocacy trainer for Middle Temple and provides voluntary legal assistance to the charity Advocate.

 Anita is regularly invited to speak at conferences on specialist topics